RyanMontville/War/README.md

 I have created a second version of the app in Angular that doesn't rely on the API or Java, so that I could deploy it to GitHub pages.
 The Angular version of the app handles all of the game logic in Typescript.

-The game is now live on GitHub pages. <a href="https://ryanmontville.github.io/War/">Click here</a> to load the app.
+The game is now live on GitHub pages.
+[Click here](https://ryanmontville.github.io/War/) to load the app.

 <a id='notes'></a>